 - Claim special maternity allowance online.
-To log in to Kela's online customer service, use your online banking user ID and password or a mobile certificate.
-The claim for the special maternity allowance can be found at Hakemukset ja ilmoitukset (Applications and notifications) > Vanhempainpäiväraha (Maternity, paternity and parental allowances).
+Log in to Kela's online customer service using your online banking user ID and password or a mobile certificate.

-- Scan or take a photo of supporting documents and send them over the Internet.
+- Scan or take a photo of supporting documents and send them online.
 Enclose with the claim: